How To Play Music in Discord

 So if you’ve ever wanted to stream your favorite songs in Discord, these are your best bet.
 Below, you’ll find the walkthroughs for each of these options.

 Keep in mind that the quality of sound will vary depending on your choice.
 Though, whichever you choose, you’ll be blasting sounds into your Discord in no time at all.

 Rythm, The Discord Music Bot

 Rythm is a Discord music bot focused and dedicated to a singular goal – delivering an amazing music experience on Discord.
-There are lots of well-documented bots available but I believe Rythm to be the best free choice.
+There are a lot of well-documented bots available but Rythm is a great choice that’s free.
 The dedicated amount of high-quality, music-related features is unrivaled and constantly being updated and worked on.

 Rythm supports many different sources of music including YouTube, SoundCloud, Twitch, and more.
 It also boasts 100% stability meaning no lag in your music, ever.

 Before you can install Rythm (or any bot) to Discord, you’ll need to be either the owner of the server you want to install it on or have the necessary permissions.
 Without them, you’ll need to skip this option and choose one of the other two in the article to play music on Discord.

 To install Rythm on a Personal Computer (or Mac):

 - Pull up your web browser of choice (all should work with Rythm) and head to https://rythmbot.co.